Illustration and design

 The name Stormstatic came from many years of riding mountain bikes, cycle commuting, surfing and snowboarding in Scottish weather.
 It’s a determination to get out there whatever the conditions and make the most of it.

-During my school years I must have tried every sport going and loved to try new new things with youthful enthusiasm, I even had golf lessons.
+During my school years I must have tried every sport going and I loved to try new new things with youthful enthusiasm, I even had golf lessons.
 As I continued on my scholarly journey something was becoming apparent, I sucked!
 My first love was basketball and I could dribble, do layups, pass, sprint ok, I was tall for a 12 year old, it was more in the heat of the moment that problems would arise.
-I would fumble, miss and generally not rise to the occasion. resulting in scorn from team mates and dents in my confidence which only compounded the problem.
-In the mid nineties a mate from school introduced me to mountain biking, after I was slagging it off he said to come and try it.
+I would fumble, miss and generally not rise to the occasion. resulting in scorn from team mates (who needs enemies hey?) and dents in my confidence which only compounded the problem.
+In the mid nineties a mate from school introduced me to mountain biking, after I was slagging it off, he said to come and try it.
 After a few hours of sliding around in the mud and flying into a few bomb-holes I was hooked and thus began a 25+ year obsession.
-I was much more suited to this form of individual expression where there was less pressure and I could figure things out in my own time.
+I was much more suited to this form of individual expression with less pressure and I could figure things out in my own time.
 I also discovered my only ‘almost’ sporting talent which is give me something with wheels and I’ll get a tune out of it and generally give it a good thrashing.

 I moved to Glasgow in 2010 and thought that I’d properly get into snowboarding because I was further from the sea (even though the sea was closer than Glencoe) and wouldn’t be surfing as much.
-My first time trying to snowboard was in ’98 and every now and again I’d have a go when I had the chance but it was good to actually spend a few seasons boarding at Glencoe riding everything from slush, boiler plate and even powder.
+My first time trying to snowboard was in ’98 and every now and again I’d have a go when I had the chance.
+It was good to actually spend a few seasons boarding at Glencoe riding everything from slush, boiler plate and even powder.
 It’s all about making the most of the best conditions at the right time, if you have a few sports to choose from then all the better.

 The Stormstatic thing started as a side hustle that gradually gained momentum.
 I had previously worked for an outdoor clothing brand working on product development, graphics as well as illustrations for their t-shirt range that had went down well with colleagues and customers.
 That gave me some great experience and a desire to keep drawing.
-Around 4 years ago I decided I really wanted to push my art again with a view to becoming a full time artist in the outdoor sports arena and gaining recognition.
+Around 4 years ago I decided I really wanted to push my art again with a view to becoming a full time artist in the outdoor sports arena and try to gain some recognition.
 I started drawing more on weekends, after work and on the train home.
-After Banana Industries asked me to create a collab t-shirt range with them their enthusiasm and praise gave me the confidence to keep progressing and through them I was fortunate to be asked to create a cover illustration for Singletrack magazine that went on to win their ‘Image of the Year’ award in 2020.
-It’s been a wild ride and I am determined to continue as a full time artist and work with more interesting companies, organisations and individuals on epic projects.
-Have a look at my Noteworthy section for an in-depth look and my most interesting projects.
+After Banana Industries asked me to create a collab t-shirt range with them, their enthusiasm and praise gave me the confidence to keep progressing.
+Thanks to Fabio at Banana Industries, who passed on my contact details, I was fortunate to be asked to create a ‘Lockdown themed’ cover illustration for Singletrack magazine that went on to win their ‘Image of the Year’ award in 2020.